Miley Cyrus Flaunts Toned Abs In Instagram Post Calling For People To Wear Masks

-Miley Cyrus showed off her toned core in a black and white shot on Instagram.
-The singer’s strong tum was visible underneath a white crop top that says “The Filth”, and low rise pants comprised of various patches, studs, and images.
-The edgy look is complete with a loose biker jacket, with skulls and stripes, that hangs casually off Miley’s elbows.
+Miley Cyrus showed off her toned core in a black-and-white shot on Instagram.
+The singer’s strong tummy was visible underneath a white crop top that read “The Filth.”
+She rocked low rise pants comprised of various patches, studs, and images.
+The edgy look was complete with a loose biker jacket, featuring skulls and stripes, that hung casually off Miley’s elbows.
 She posed with her hands in the pockets of her quirky skinny jeans.

-Miley layered several short chains over her t-shirt.
-She added more bling to the look with the large buckle on her belt, which has rhinestones on her left hip.
-She also rocked several ear piercings, including putting paper clips into her left ear.
-She opted to use different piercings in her right ear which adds a more unique feel to the outfit picture.
-Her blonde shoulder-length hair hung lose with her wide bangs covering her shoulder.
-Miley’s hairdo is choppier than the long blonde wig with bangs, she was known for in her time as Hannah Montana.
+Miley layered several short chains over her T-shirt.
+She added more bling to the look with the large buckle on her belt, which had rhinestones on her hip.
+She also rocked several ear piercings, including paper clips in one ear.
+She opted to use different piercings in her other ear, which added a more unique feel to the outfit picture.
+Her blond shoulder-length hair hung lose with wide bangs covering her shoulder.
+Miley’s hairdo is choppier than the long blond wig with bangs she was known for in her time as Hannah Montana.

 She posed against a wall comprised of small squares in the moody shot.
-Miley gazed away from the camera lens in the sassy snap beneath a smokey eye look.
+Miley gazed away from the camera lens with a smoky eye look.
 Due to the dark filter, it’s difficult to discern the colors on her jacket and pants.

-Miley wrote a short but to-the-point caption reminding her large audience that face masks are mandatory in many places.
+Miley wrote a short to-the-point caption reminding her large audience that face masks are mandatory in many places.

 “YES! this look is a serve hunny,” a fan wrote, admiring her outfit.